yakir1991/lora-lite-phy/docs/offline_decode_investigation.md

   header.
 Any capture whose payload was shorter than the hard-coded count left the loop believing the payload symbols were truncated, so it aborted without returning user data.【F:src/rx/gr_pipeline.cpp†L348-L429】
 - Computing the expected number of payload symbols from the header fields (payload length, coding rate, CRC flag) unblocks the decoder for any valid payload length and restored the Python wrapper to working order.【F:src/rx/gr_pipeline.cpp†L28-L47】【F:src/rx/gr_pipeline.cpp†L348-L356】
-- Follow-up verification is currently blocked: rerunning the Python helper fails because `test_gr_pipeline` is missing, and rebuilding the executable requires the external `liquid-dsp` dependency so CMake can configure successfully.【9ea1d6†L1-L11】【8d2bc8†L1-L9】
+- Follow-up verification initially stalled because the container lacked `liquid-dsp`; CMake now falls back to the vendored `external/liquid-dsp` sources when the system library is absent so future rebuilds of `test_gr_pipeline` can proceed inside clean environments once `pybind11` is also available.【F:CMakeLists.txt†L8-L55】

 ## Root cause analysis
 `decode_offline_recording_final.py` shells out to the `test_gr_pipeline` executable, parses the diagnostic stdout, and exposes the